creationix/postgres-js/README.markdown

 # PostgreSQL for Javascript

 This library is a implementation of the PostgreSQL backend/frontend protocol in javascript.
 It uses the node.js tcp and event libraries.
-A javascript md5 library is included for servers that require md5 password hashing.
+A javascript md5 library is included for servers that require md5 password hashing (this is default).

 ## Example use

-    node.mixin(include('md5.js'));
     var Postgres = require('postgres.js');

     function onLoad() {